Journalist Rupesh completes 1,000 days in Jail, CJI urged to intervene

-Guwahati: Amidst the prolonged denial of bail by the court, Freelance journalist Rupesh Kumar Singh completed 1,000 days of incarceration on Thursday, April 11, since his arrest on July 17, 2022.
+Guwahati: Freelance journalist Rupesh Kumar Singh completed 1,000 days of incarceration on Thursday, April 11, since his arrest on July 17, 2022.

 Following the prolonged denial of bail, various organizations and colleagues of Rupesh wrote an open letter to the Chief Justice of India (CJI), urging immediate judicial intervention in his case.